alonitac/DevOpsBootcampUPES/slides/whatisdevops.md

 #### Organizations soon came to realize

 - Product requirements cannot be understood at once
-- It's very expensive to make changes only after the product is delivered
+- It's very expensive to make changes only after the product was delivered
 - Not like traditional industries (e.g. cars), software development and delivery is an iterative process